djeppson/s3sync/README.md

     --bucket cloud-backup-bucket
 ```

-This will only upload files meeting a specific pattern to a bucket using a named profile
+This will only upload files meeting a specific pattern to a bucket using a named profile and delete the file once uploaded
 ```
 s3sync \
     --path ~/Downloads \
     --pattern "Pictures[0-9]{8}.jpg" \
     --bucket my-awesome-pics \
     --profile picapp
+    --delete
 ```

 ## Run on Mac at startup: